 – online resources: Honeybook // Creative Live // The Law Tog // SLR Lounge // The Rising Tide Society

 Mary Lewis is an adventurous destination wedding & elopement photographed based in Northern California.
 She lives for adventurous couples, national park elopements, outdoor weddings, and telling a story through her images.
 Her style is raw, honest and filled with meaning and emotion.
 She is passionate about moments and believes that photographs are a timeless way to hold onto the memories we never want to forget.

-Mary Lewis is a California-based wedding photographer, an entrepreneur and a go-getter creative that is obsessed with capturing honest love and your next adventure!
+Mary Lewis is a California-based wedding and portrait photographer, an entrepreneur and a go-getter creative that is obsessed with capturing honest love and your next adventure!